saucelabs/sauce-docs/docs/visual-testing/integrations/webdriverio.md

 ### Build attributes

-When creating the service in WebdriverIO's configuration, extra fields can be set to define the context, thus acting on which baselines it will be compared to. ([More info on baseline matching](../sauce-visual.md#baseline-matching))
+When creating the service in WebdriverIO's configuration, extra fields can be set to define the context, thus acting on which baselines new snapshots will be compared to. ([More info on baseline matching](../sauce-visual.md#baseline-matching))

 Options:
 - `buildName`: Name of the build